Asset Processor Service

 Related Documentation

-- Worker README:
+- Asset Processor README:

-src/worker-service/README.md- Quick reference - Backend API:
+src/asset-processor/README.md- Quick reference - Backend API:

-docs/BACKEND_API.md- API reference - Project README:
+docs/docs/ai-documentation/BACKEND_API.md- API reference - Project README:

 README.md- Full application setup